danielnathaniel/danielnathanielwebsite/src/data/about.md

 # I dream of

 - being a positive example for what I want to see in others.
-- eliminating childhood hunger
+- eliminating childhood hunger.
-- enabling others to see and utilize their potential .
+- enabling others to see and utilize their potential.
 - improving myself.
 - getting job offers from you reviewing this.